 The data analysis for a specific power setting is illustrated schematically in Fig. 14.

-Especially at low power settings, the kite cropped off at the start to remove the effects of these transient start-up phases.
-To minimise the effect of random disturbances, 345 the data subsets were kept as large as possible, cropping them at the end to the same size.
+Especially at low power settings, the kite needed some time to settle in and converge to uniform flight manoeuvres.
+The data available from different measurements were cropped off at the start to remove the effects of these transient start-up phases.
+To minimize the effect of random disturbances, the data subsets were kept as large as possible, cropping them at the end to the same size.
 The MLE was then applied to each subset to determine the respective steering gain and dead time.
 Of these, the mean values were finally calculated as representative of the specific power setting of the kite.